Blind controls

 On-site wind measurement :

-At the same time, we carry out portable anemometer measurements at blinds and anemometers, so that the operator can study the feedback from the BMS.
+At the same time, we are taking measurements with a portable anemometer at the level of the blinds and the anemometers so that the operator can study the returns from the BMS.
+This also allows a more precise understanding of airflow effects in physically accessible areas.

-These audits are therefore dependent on weather conditions and can only be planned 48 hours in advance.
+EOLIOS generally visits the site twice for two similar audits for different winds.
+These audits are therefore dependent on weather conditions and can only be scheduled 48 hours in advance.
+If the site’s security conditions allow it, the EOLIOS engineers can evolve independently.

 Beyond the simple measurement report, EOLIOS will recommend, in view of its experience and its understanding of the site, the modification of the location of the anemometers.
 We will also alert the operator, if the new positioning of the anemometers may include wind origins for which its results may be obsolete.